 A few highlights from their Terms of Engagement, which all factories and business partners must comply with:

 - Minimum working age is 15 years old and running an apprenticeship program for development is strongly encouraged.

-- All vendors must ensure that workers who are women receive equal treatment in all aspects of work.
+- All vendors must ensure women receive equal treatment in all aspects of work.